Local Property Tax

 Local Property Tax allocations paid from the Local Government Fund help fund essential local services such as, public parks; libraries; open spaces and leisure amenities; planning and development; fire and emergency services; maintenance and cleaning of streets and street lighting – all benefitting citizens directly.

-In accordance with Government decisions, 80% of LPT is retained locally in 2015 and 2016 to fund vital public services.
+In accordance with Government decisions, 80% of LPT is retained locally to fund vital public services.
 The remaining 20% is re-distributed to provide additional funding to certain local authorities that have lower property tax bases due to the variance in property values across the State.

 LPT allocations and local variation decisions